hepplerj/Dissertation/ch2.dissertation.Heppler.md

 of the seasonal (and uncertain) employment found in the agricultural industries.
-A town less reliant on agriculture meant avoiding economic dips, more opportunities for employment and education, and additional wealth.[^cf41] The Mercury News' emphasis on the shifting economic center of the city was important as, over time, the paper devoted less and less space to agricultural news.
+A town less reliant on agriculture meant avoiding economic dips, more opportunities for employment and education, and additional wealth.[^cf41] The *Mercury News*' emphasis on the shifting economic center of the city was important as, over time, the paper devoted less and less space to agricultural news.
 The paper argued for the importance of the "irreplaceable asset" of farmland and the greenbelts that the land provided urban areas, but continued